 QED > 0.7: Highly drug-likeQED 0.5-0.7: Moderate drug-likenessQED < 0.5: Less drug-like, may require optimizationDownload individual molecules as SDF files for further analysis in molecular modeling software.
 The 3D coordinates correspond to the predicted binding pose within the pocket.

-Extract binding pockets with sufficient context (8-12Å from the binding site center).
+Extracted pockets need sufficient context (8-12Å from the binding site center).
 Too small pockets may constrain generation, while overly large pockets increase noise.

 Remove crystallographic artifacts like buffer molecules, and consider whether to keep structural waters based on their role in binding.